NURTITION SERVICES

 food choices

-a Resource Lending Library, mini-grants, workshops and a newsletter.
+as part of a healthy lifestyle.
+The NET Program offers, mini-grants, workshops and a newsletter.
 For more information, call the NET

 Program with the NC Department of Health and Human Services at 919.715.8792.